noobychris/audi-can-rpi/README.md

 5. The first start of the script should be done **with an active internet connection** so that all required Python modules and dependencies can be installed automatically.

+6. Set the features you want to use in the file "feature_set.txt"

 ---